JoshCodeAligator/STTD-Take-Home/README.md

 - Rate limiting on ticket submissions to prevent abuse
 - Real-time dashboard displaying ticket statistics, AI classification progress, and category breakdowns
 - Toggle between dark and light themes for user preference
 - Seeded demo data for quick setup and testing
+- CSV export of the ticket list, either as a client-side export of the current view or via a backend `?format=csv` endpoint
+- Meets the handout’s *Single Build* requirement by bundling the Vue SPA into Laravel’s `/public` directory

 ---